timgeek/drush-randlog/README.md

  --not-roles:  A list of roles to exclude from the the list from which the random user is chosen.
  --path:  Optional path to redirect to after logging in.
  --roles:  A list of roles to limit the the list from which the random user is chosen.
 The Authenticated User is automatic and does not need to be specified.
+ --no-login:  Optional; forgoes login and returns a username matching any specified role-based criteria.

 # Aliases: rl